Buddhafield Events Terms & Conditions

-- Please don’t invite friends in the local area to stop by at random points in the event.
+- Don’t invite friends in the local area to stop by at random points in the event.
 We have a limit on numbers as a part of our Licence and, since we sell out well in advance, the Gate is effectively closed until sufficient people leave.
 We do allow Day Visitors on Sunday because people are simultaneously leaving — however we cannot guarantee entry since we will only accept new visitors proportional to numbers that have left.
 There will be an entry fee (tbc).

 - We also book our crew well in advance, so bringing someone along in the hope that they’ll “sort something out” when they arrive at the site will probably mean they get turned away.

 - There is no standing policy of “free entry for local residents”.
 This idea is an urban myth that developed when we held our event in Clayhidon.

-- Please respect the width of vehicle parking bays.
+- Respect the width of vehicle parking bays.
 Another festival-goer has already paid for that neighbouring space, so taking more than one space is stealing from them.

-- Please do not trespass onto out-of-bounds fields.
+- Do not trespass onto out-of-bounds fields.
 They do not belong to us and trespassing would upset the owners.
 (We already have a big enough and beautiful enough site for all of us to enjoy.)

-- Please don’t help yourself to food or drink intended for crew.
+- Don’t help yourself to food or drink intended for crew.
 Only crew with a wristband and / or a meal ticket are allowed into the crew dining area.
 People found abusing this will be asked to pay for their food.

 Avoid inappropriate sexual behaviour

 The Festival is a legendarily loved-up experience, so we’d especially request sensitivity towards people who are more open than usual..